 Although Edmund stoutly aided London in its defense against the Danes, he frequently left the city in order to draw the Danes away from their siege.
 It is said he raised five armies that year–one for each battle.
 The last and most important, the Battle of Assandun took place on October 18, ended in disaster for the Saxons because of the treachery of Eadric Streona, who took to flight with his forces and turned the tide against Edmund.

 This time Canute was determined to end the conflicts.
 The Saxons withdrew but the Danes followed them up the Severn river into Gloucestershire, finally stopping at an island called Olney (or Alney).
 There, in deference to the chieftains of the land who had had enough (led by Eadric Streona, who somehow retained the goodwill of Edmund Ironside), the two Kings decided to solve the issue by single combat.
-This legend is according to the chroniclers, as unlikely as it sounds.
+This legend comes down to us through the chroniclers, as unlikely as it sounds.

 The Saxon King was said to have been the stronger fighter and soon hammered the Dane, breaking his shield and beating him down when Canute called a stop to the fight.
 “Bravest of youths,” he cried out, “why should either of us risk his life for the sake of a crown?”
 Edmund paused, considering.
 “Let us be brothers by adoption,” the Dane continued, “and divide the kingdom, governing so that I may rule your affairs, and you mine.”
 (Florence of Worcester).